 ~ Avoid water runoff when watering landscapes. ~ Do not use a hose to clean walkways and driveways.

-~ Check for and repair toilet faucet leaks.
+~ Check for, and promptly repair, toilet and faucet leaks.
 This can save thousands of gallons per month.

 ~ Please inform guests of the water advisory and ask them to join us in our efforts to conserve water.